semaphoreci/docs/docs/account-management/permission-levels.md

 ## Owner

 The creator of an organization is its owner.
-There cannot be multiple owners, but it is possible to [transfer ownership][project-transfer] of an organization.
+There cannot be multiple owners, but it is possible to [transfer ownership](https://docs.semaphoreci.com/account-management/organizations/#transferring-ownership-of-an-organization) of an organization.

 The Owner can: